 The bottom line

 While you may feel like you are being a duteous employee by being reactive, being proactive enables you to reach greater success.
 Proactive people are highly sought out in the corporate world.
 They are those who always look to advance and move up within their careers and are typically the ones who are promoted quickly.
 If you would like to embody this mindset, don’t wait for work to be assigned to you; seek out ways to help and contribute.
 Analyze past work and brainstorm ways to improve upon it.
 Maintain an open mind and always be on the lookout for opportunities.
-Reactive people feel dependant on others and let their feelings rule their decisions.
+Reactive people feel dependent on others and let their feelings rule their decisions.
 They are heavily influenced by circumstances and react primarily out of fear and desire for immediate gratification.
-They blame the obstacle and complain without taking initiative to make a change.
+They blame the obstacle and complain without taking the initiative to make a change.
 If this is you, the awareness and desire to change is enough to transition into a higher level of thinking.
 Though the cards you are dealt may not always be in your favor, you get to decide how to play them.
 In poker, it isn’t always about the best hand; sometimes, it requires strategy and control over emotions to come out on top.
 Proactive people know this and accept the responsibility of their lives.
 They step into their power and direct their lives towards success.
 Live your life proactively.

 How do you practice your proactive mindset?
 Let us know in the comments!